shadowww345/AiraOS/README.md

 ![Panic Screen](images/panic.png)

 ## Build
+UEFI-compatible GRUB is needed to boot the ISO:
 **Note**:If you are using Windows, install WSL to build.
 **Type in the terminal**:
 ```
 sudo apt update